smartcontractkit/documentation/docs/Node Operators/node-versions.md

 - **Full EIP1559 Support**: Chainlink nodes include experimental support for submitting transactions using type 0x2 (EIP-1559) envelope.
 EIP-1559 mode is off by default, but can be enabled either globally or on a per-chain basis.
 - **Multichain support (Beta)**: Chainlink now supports connecting to multiple different EVM chains simultaneously.
 This is disabled by default.
 See the [v1.1.0 Changelog](https://github.com/smartcontractkit/chainlink/blob/v1.1.0/docs/CHANGELOG.md#multichain-support-added) for details.

-With multliple chian support, eth node configuration is stored in the database.
+With multliple chain support, eth node configuration is stored in the database.

 The following environment variables are DEPRECATED: